pongpisit/cloudflare-workers-qbr-workshop/docs/06-photo-gallery.md

 # Module 6: Photo Gallery App (40 minutes)

 Build an Instagram-style photo gallery using R2 and D1.
+This module creates a **new Worker and new R2 bucket** - do not reuse from previous modules.

 ---

 ## What You'll Learn

+- Create a new Worker for photo gallery
+- Create a new R2 bucket for photos
 - Connect Worker to R2 bucket
 - Connect Worker to D1 database
 - Display images from R2